thebrowsercompany/swift-winrt/README.md

 git submodule update --recursive
 ```

-Install the required version of the Windows SDK if you don't already have it (currently 10.0.17763):
+Install a Windows SDK (at least 10.0.17763), if you don't already have one:
 ```
 winget install --id Microsoft.WindowsSDK.10.0.17763
 ```